ditpowuh/CipherScript/README.md

 # CipherScript

 #### CipherScript is a javascript extension which adds more readable data and more shortcuts to do certain things.
 CipherScript is hackable/editable and can be modified in many ways.
+#### CipherScript is very small (In size); the size of CipherScript is less than 1 MB.
 It is unrecommended to edit/change/hack the file 'setup.js' unless you know what you are doing.

 #### How to install/add:
 ```